Deepsjai/LungCancerDetection/README.md

 ## Reason behind adopting this approach:

-It is known that tumors are of different shapes and sizes and can occur at different locations, which makes their detection challenging [[5]](#ref5).
-In addition to this, deep learning approaches have been showing expert-level performance in medical image interpretation tasks in the recent past (for eg., Diabetic Retinopathy [[6]](#ref6)).
+It is known that tumors are of different shapes and sizes and can occur at different locations, which makes their detection challenging[[5]](#ref5).
+In addition to this, deep learning approaches have been showing expert-level performance in medical image interpretation tasks in the recent past (for eg., Diabetic Retinopathy[[6]](#ref6)).
 This can be attributed to both - availability of large labeled data sets and the ability of deep neural networks to extract complex features from within the image.

 It would be tedious (and maybe near impossible) to hand-design the features that one would need to build models for this task.
 This, in combination with the fact that we were dealing with a dataset containing a significantly smaller amount of images directly points to using a transfer learning approach where we initialize the parameters from a network pre-trained on ImageNet data and modify the final fully connected layer of the pre-trained network to a new fully-connected layer producing 2 responses indicative of the predicted probabilities of the two classes.

 ## What’s new in our approach:

-The overall architecture of feature_extraction + grad_cam visualization + Augmentation via VAEs is new and has not been approached on a medical image dataset to the best of our knowledge. <br>
+1. The overall architecture of feature_extraction + grad_cam visualization + data augmentation via VAEs is new and has not been approached on a medical image dataset to the best of our knowledge.
-If our approach can show improved results, it could mean that we do not necessarily have to collect a large amount of data at all times and would be able to manage with smaller datasets.
+2. If our approach can show improved results, it could mean that we do not necessarily have to collect a large amount of data at all times and would be able to manage with smaller datasets.

 ### Proposed System Architecture